uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 Capture and submit detailed images of your heuristic evaluation work.
 Include:

 - Who conducted each evaluation
-  (i.e., which members of your team facilitated the evaluation, which classmates conducted the evaluation).
+  (i.e., which two team members facilitated the evaluation, which two members of another team facilitated the evaluation).
 - An overview image of your paper prototype and notes.

 The evaluated project will keep the created index cards, so they can use them to improve their design.